freenas/freenas-docs/userguide/freenas_directoryservice.rst

    connecting to the realm,
    `verify <https://support.microsoft.com/en-us/kb/909264>`_
    that your settings do not include any disallowed characters.
-Also, the Administrator Password cannot contain the *$* character.
+Also, the Administrator account password cannot contain the *$* character.
 If a *$* exists in the domain administrator's password, :command:`kinit` will report a "Password Incorrect" error and :command:`ldap_bind` will report an "Invalid credentials (49)" error.

 It can take a few minutes after configuring the Active Directory service for the AD information to be populated to the FreeNAS® system.